Motivation and Emotion (7124.4)

 Submission of assessment items

-The major project provides a scaffolded "capstone" experience and consists of three parts:
+The major project provides a scaffolded "capstone" experience and consists of four parts:

 - topic development